-As described in this Policy, a Certificate revocation request should be promptly communicated to the CA. A Certificate revocation request may be communicated electronically if it is digitally signed with the Private Key of the Subscriber.
-Alternatively, the Subscriber may request revocation by contacting the CA and providing adequate proof of identification in accordance with this Policy or an equivalent method.
+Certificate revocation requests should be communicated to the CA promptly, as described in this Policy.

+Subscribers may request revocation by contacting the CA, electronically or otherwise, and providing adequate proof of identification in accordance with this Policy or an equivalent method.

-Individuals who are not Subscribers shall request revocation by contacting the CA and providing adequate proof of the items listed in Section 4.9.2.
+Individuals who are not Subscribers may request revocation if adequate proof of the items listed in Section 4.9.2 is possessed.